Investment Office · · 19 min read

 Most coverage focuses on consumer trading—individuals betting on elections, sports, and cultural events.
 The less visible but potentially larger opportunity involves enterprise applications.

 Internal corporate prediction markets have a longer history than most realise.
-Google launched its internal market ("Prophit") in 2007, allowing employees to bet with play money on outcomes such as product launch dates, new office openings, and strategic milestones.
-Over eight quarters of operation, the market delivered accurate predictions, surfacing information that management wouldn't have accessed through traditional channels—employees provided honest assessments when they had a stake in accuracy rather than career incentives to present an optimistic outlook.
+Google launched its internal market ("Prophit") in 2007, allowing employees to bet with play money on outcomes such as product launch dates, strategic milestones, and office openings.
+Over eight quarters of operation, the market delivered accurate predictions, surfacing information that management wouldn't have accessed through traditional channels.

 HP, Microsoft, Intel, Eli Lilly, Pfizer, Qualcomm, and Siemens all experimented with similar systems.
 The consistent finding: markets outperformed traditional forecasting methods.